Raku/doc/CONTRIBUTING.md

 This document describes how to get started and helps to provide documentation that adheres to the common style and formatting guidelines.

+Your contributions will be credited in Rakudo release announcement.
+You name from the commit log will be used.
+If you'd like to be credited under a different name, please add it to [CREDITS file](https://github.com/rakudo/rakudo/blob/nom/CREDITS)

 If you have any questions regarding contributing to this project, please ask in the [#perl6 IRC channel](https://perl6.org/community/irc).